 1 large egg, beaten

 Heat the chicken stock to a gentle simmer in a medium saucepan.
 Add sherry, if used, and garlic.
 Add chicken breasts and salt and pepper to taste.
-Pouch covered for 5 minutes.
+Poach covered for 5 minutes.
 Using a slotted spoon, remove the breasts and cool.
 Skim foam off the surface of the liquid.

 Return the pot of chicken broth to medium-high heat.
 Add the onion, celery, carrot, parsnips, potatoes, and thyme.
 Cover and simmer vegetables until just fork tender (about 10 minutes), while making the dumplings.

 Make the dumpling batter by sifting together flour, baking powder, and salt in a medium bowl.
 Add chopped chives or other fresh herbs.
 Add melted butter, milk and egg to the dry ingredients.
 Gently mix with a wooden spoon or fork until mixture is moist and comes together.
 Do not overmix or dumplings will be too dense.

 Cube the chicken and return to the pot.
 Add additional broth if mixture is too thick or liquid has cooked down too much.
 Return to a simmer.

 Drop dumpling batter into the simmering stew by heaping tablespoonfuls, over the surface of the stew.
 (Note that the dumplings will double in size as they cook.)
 Cover and simmer until dumplings are cooked through, about 15 minutes.
 Do not uncover and peek while the dumplings are cooking.
 In order for the dumplings to be light and fluffy, they must steam, not boil.
 Uncovering the pan releases the steam.
 If after 15 minutes they are still not cooked through (use a toothpick or skewer to test) cover pan again, and cook for another 5 minutes.